nodejs/security-wg/processes/cve_management_process.md

     releases are available.
 The description should be a subset of the details in that blog.

-    For each CVE listed, the additioanl data must include the following fields updated with appropriate data for the CVE
+    For each CVE listed, the additional data must include the following fields updated with appropriate data for the CVE
 ```
      [CVEID]: CVE-XXXX-XXXX